austin-carman/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+the closure is personalDice which is the inner function stored in the dansRoll - this is done at line 60 when personalDice becomes nested in the dansRoll function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name printed to the console will be Dan in both but the newRoll could be different since it's going to be a random number generated.

 c.
 What is the lexical scope of `newRoll`?
+the inner function has access to the variables of the parent function - in this case, it has access to the "name" parameter/"Dan" argument.

 ### Task 3 - Stretch Goals